 Implant treatment times can range from the immediate replacement of an extracted tooth to over six months when jaw surgery and bone grafting is needed.
 The average treatment time is between three to six months.
-Most of the time required to complete implant treatment is for allowing the bone to completely fuse with the implant.
+Most of the time required to complete implant treatment is for allowing the bone to fuse with the implant completely.
 In most cases, the healing process takes a few months.
 The implant is located below the gum line.
-It fuses to the jaw bone without the patient having any feeling or awareness.
-In more complex cases treatment time may be longer.
+It fuses to the jawbone without the patient having any feeling or awareness.
+In more complex cases, treatment time may be longer.

 Will I be without teeth?

-During the initial healing period, dentures or partials can be worn over the implants.
-Temporary teeth are made prior to the removal of any existing teeth.
+Dentures or partials can be worn over the implants during the initial healing period.
+Temporary teeth are made before the removal of any existing teeth.